 Mousse in French means foam.
 However, mousse for hair is not the typical foam that is used in several cosmetic formulations.
-Hair mousse has a lighter consistency than hair gels and appears bouncier than the cream.
+Hair mousse has a lighter consistency than hair gels and appears bouncier than hair cream, and has a stronger hold on hair than hair pomade.
 Mousse contains soft copolymers and provides a light hold to the hair to give it a more natural finish.
 Using mousse has several benefits.

 What Does Mousse Do For Hair: Benefits

 - Hair mousse protects the hair from humidity and holds the hairstyle, irrespective of the weather conditions.

 - Mousse can tame even the wildest of curls.
 It does not weigh the hair down or grease the curls but keeps them soft, crunch-free, and well-defined.

 - Mousse has a fluffy texture that gives your hair a fuller, thicker, and bouncier appearance.

 - If you have fine and limp hair, mousse can lift and volumize it instantly.

 - The right mousse can protect your hair from heating tools as it contains a special coating that prevents heat damage.

 - Hair mousse works on all hair textures and types and can define your hair the way you want.